Can Bars Be Held Liable For Drunk Driving Accidents in Austin, TX

 In other words, you have to connect your drunk driving accident with the bar’s decision to serve an obviously intoxicated patron.

-Allocating Fault For a Drunk Driving Accident
+Allocating Fault For a Drunk Driving Accident in Texas

 Texas is a modified comparative fault state.
 This means that anyone who contributed to your drunk driving accident and injuries can be responsible for your injuries.
 Fault is allocated to everyone who shares blame.
 The more someone contributes to an accident, the more fault they share.
+(Yes, you are eligible to receive compensation even if you are partially at fault.)

 Example: John is out late one night drinking with friends.
 They hop from one bar to another.
 Shortly before last call, John, who holds his alcohol quite well, orders another drink.
 The bartender doesn’t know that John has been drinking for hours and doesn’t see any reason to deny him two shots of tequila.
 On his way home, John slams into a car and injures three people.